Skip to content

 IssueTypefields.issuetype.nameString, as-is (e.g., Bug, Story, Task).

-Comments/rest/api/3/issue/{id}/commentFetched via separate endpoint.
-ADF bodies flattened. nil on search results; populated on FetchIssueByID.
+CommentsSeparate comment endpointv3: ADF bodies flattened to text. v2: raw wiki-markup bodies preserved verbatim. nil on search results; populated on FetchIssueByID.

 BlockedByfields.issuelinks[]Filtered for type.name == "Blocks" with non-nil inwardIssue.
 See blocker extraction.